Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 1. Risk management system: Document a continuous risk management process covering the AI system’s full lifecycle — design, training, deployment, monitoring, and retirement.

 2. Data governance: Demonstrate that training data is representative, accurate, and free from discriminatory patterns to the extent technically feasible.
-Document the dataset composition and validation methodology.
+Document dataset composition and validation methodology.

 4. Human oversight mechanisms: Deploy documented processes allowing a qualified HR professional to review, override, or halt any AI-generated employment decision before it takes effect.